KIT-Workflows/Au-alloy-supported-on-graphene/README.md

 Input:
 - **INCAR tab**: one sets all `INCAR` flags by selecting the popup window options.
 - **KPOINTS tab**: one defines `KPOINTS` file, `Kpoints_length` and `Kpoints_Monkhorst.`
-- **Analysis tab**: Aimed to compute charge population and COHP analysis, and density of states (DOS).
+- **Analysis tab**: Aimed to compute charge population, COHP analysis, and density of states (DOS).

 Ouput:
 - `OUTCAR` file.
 ## 4. DB-Generator
 Input:
 - **Imports tab**: `Search_in_File` variable should be set as `vasp_results.yml` and import this file using `AdvancedForEach/*/DFT-VASP/outputs/vasp_results.yml` command.
-- Search_Parameters: One sets variable to be search, as total energy and title.
+- `Search_Parameters`: One sets variable to be search, as total energy and title.

 Ouput:
 - `Table-dict.yml` containing the variables defined in the `Search_Parameters`